FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 If two decks are used, the game can last for 16 rounds.

 # Atosaki (Batta Maki variant)
-It seems that the game of [Batta Maki](/en/hanafuda/games/shoniban) is also played by spectators at the start of every Hana-awase game.
+It seems that the game of [Batta Maki](/en/hanafuda/games/shoniban) was also played by spectators at the start of every round of a Hana-awase game.
 In this case, the game is called Atosaki [アトサキ].

 ## Cards
 The month sequence of the cards is standard, except that all ![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)November and ![Icon for month 12](/hanafuda/icons/monthicon_12.png =20x)December cards are counted as **"10"**.